Groundbreaking ideas and research for engaged leaders

 Learning the difference between being a manager and a leader

-A huge part of preparing to be a member of the C-Suite is knowing what sets a leader apart from a manager, says Hejazi.
+A huge part of preparing to be a member of the C-suite is knowing what sets a leader apart from a manager, says Hejazi.

 “Managers do things right — so if I tell you to balance the books, you know how to do it better than anybody.
 Leaders do the right things,” he says.
 “The idea is that as a leader, you have to let go of all of that day-to-day activities and think much more broadly.”